JackPotat0/jackpotat0.github.io/docs/game.md

 - Chrono Cross
 - Illusion of Gaia
 - SoulBlazer
-- Granstream Saga
 - Shadow Hearts
 - Nier Automata
 - Radiata Stories
-- Trails from Zero
 - Trails to Azure
-- Ys: Ark of Napishtim (PS2)
+- Trails from Zero (Waiting for Steam release)
+- Paper Mario: The Thousand Year Door

 ---

 ### **Series Ranking**
 Based on overall enjoyment.
 Order may be different based on different aspects.